 All through his training, he had thought of his sweetheart at home, and he created the first Claddagh ring, with a heart for love, a pair of hands for friendship and a crown for loyalty and fidelity.
-In 1689, all subjects of King William who were held in slavery were freed, and now a free man, Richard Joyce refused his former master’s offer of half his fortune and his daughter’s hand in marriage, and returned to Ireland.
+In 1689, all subjects of King William III who were held in slavery were freed.
+Richard Joyce refused his former master’s offer of half his fortune and his daughter’s hand in marriage and returned to Ireland.
 He found his sweetheart had waited for him, and he presented her with the ring he had made and they were married.

 Used for betrothal and marriage, they gained prominence during the medieval period, and have been used through to modern times.
-Incorporating a crown and a heart with the clasped hands design, the Claddagh ring symbolises Love, Friendship and Loyalty.
+Incorporating a crown and a heart with the clasped hands design, the Claddagh ring symbolises love, friendship and loyalty.
 ‘Let Love Reign’ was the phrase associated with this motif, which made it a beautifully romantic wedding ring design, and these rings became family heirlooms that would be passed down usually from mother to eldest daughter on her wedding day.

-Emblem of Irish Identity
+Emblem Of Irish Heritage

 The Great Famine of 1845-1849 saw an exodus of Irish people, leaving their beloved country on ships in vast numbers, many never to return home again.
 As they spread across the world, taking with them the stories, songs and culture of home as they settled, the romantic story of the Claddagh was passed down through the generations.
-Along with its defining characteristics of Friendship, Love and Loyalty, the Claddagh has also become an enduring symbol of Irish identity.
+Along with its defining characteristics of friendship, love and loyalty, the Claddagh has also become an enduring symbol of Irish identity.

 Tradition dictates that there is a very distinctive way to wear the Claddagh ring.
-If the wearer wears the ring on the left hand, with the crown pointing towards the finger nail, this indicates that they are in love, or married.
+If the wearer wears the ring on the left hand, with the crown pointing inward, towards the fingernail, this indicates that they are in love, or married.
 It is common in Ireland for the Claddagh ring to be used as a wedding band.
 If the ring is on the left hand with the heart facing outward this denotes engagement, the Claddagh ring has also become a popular ring choice for engagement rings.